robotix/2020.robotix.in/_events/crusade.md

 * If we suspect hard coding, we reserve the full right to check the participant’s robot by testing on random arenas and code submission.

-* Only the use of a camera is allowed.
-No other sensor can be used.
+* For solving the PS no other sensor apart from a monocular camera is allowed.

 * Only one onboard camera can be used.
 Participants are not allowed to use any other camera elsewhere or multiple cameras onboard.